giacomogroppi/writernote-qt/README.md

 ## Compiling
   - Linux:
     dependence:
-      it's raccomend to download qt creator, with all the component, from the official website. in case you can install all the dependence by install all the package from build-packages and the stage-packages in snapcraft.yaml [writernote]
+      it's raccomend to download qt creator, with all the component, from the official website (with qt 6.3.0) and install in ~/Qt. in case you can install all the dependence by install all the package from build-packages and the stage-packages in snapcraft.yaml [writernote]

     compile:
       ```
         mkdir build
-        qmake writernote.pro
+        cd build
+        cmake ..
         make
       ```
   - Windows: